Leading Structural Biology Outsourcing Services

 Our laboratories and offices are situated near the MAX IV synchrotron laboratory, a fourth-generation synchrotron in Lund.
 By combining a high-intensity beam with advanced automation, the protein X-ray crystallography beamlines at MAX IV support crystallographic fragment screening, serial crystallography, and room-temperature X-ray crystallography.

-Custom Protein X-ray Crystallography & NMR Spectroscopy Services
+protein Structure Services: Custom X-ray Crystallography & NMR Spectroscopy

-SARomics Biostructures’ structural biology technology platform offers high-throughput custom CRO services in X-ray crystallography and protein NMR spectroscopy.
+SARomics Biostructures’ structural biology technology platform offers high-throughput custom CRO protein structure services using X-ray crystallography and NMR spectroscopy.
 Our crystallography services rely on regular data collection at the 4th generation MAX IV synchrotron in Lund.
 Our location near the synchrotron provides considerable flexibility in beamline access and ensures reliable sample delivery to the beamlines.

 Our services include:

-Our state-of-the-art laboratories are fully equipped for protein expression, purification, characterization, and crystallization.
-We employ biophysical methods such as dynamic light scattering (DLS), differential scanning fluorimetry (DSF), and size-exclusion chromatography (SEC) to characterize proteins.
+Our state-of-the-art laboratories employ biophysical methods such as dynamic light scattering (DLS), differential scanning fluorimetry (DSF), and size-exclusion chromatography (SEC) for protein characterization before crystallization.
 To enhance the efficiency of our crystallization experiments, we employ high-throughput liquid-handling robotics and plate hotels maintained at different temperatures and monitored by an automated imaging system.
+Please view the details of project workflow.

 Our integrated structural biology services platform will assist your lead discovery and structure-based drug design efforts.
 Our offers include fragment screening & fragment-based drug discovery, and structure-based lead optimization services.
 You will also get exclusive access to our proprietary fragment libraries and weak-affinity chromatography (WAC™) screening technology, jointly owned by SARomics Biostructures and RG Discovery.